-The white film that develops on beeswax candles is called bloom.
-It only appears on 100% pure beeswax candles.
-If you prefer to remove the bloom, you can gently use low heat from a hair dryer, a gentle cloth...or your hand.
-However, since our candles are made with 100% beeswax, the bloom will return in a few days (or a few weeks).
-It’s just the nature of beeswax, and one way to be sure the candle is made with pure beeswax.
+The white powder that develops on beeswax candles is called bloom.
+It only appears on candles made with pure beeswax.
+If you prefer to remove the white bloom, you can gently use low heat from a hair dryer, a cloth...or your hand.
+However, since our candles are made with pure beeswax, the bloom will return in a few days (or a few weeks).
+It’s just the nature of beeswax, and one way to be sure the candle contains pure beeswax.

-We have a wonderful partnership with a local, family-owned box company.
-Our boxes were custom designed, and have passed extensive drop testing.
-We wrap our beeswax candles in custom, acid-free tissue paper, printed with soy ink.
-Every time receive a shipment of our tissue paper, a tree is planted to contribute to reforestation in Oregon.
+We have a wonderful partnership with a family-owned box company to manufacture our boxes.
+They were custom-designed for Pellar Fox, and have passed extensive drop testing.
+The Box Material is guaranteed to come from sustainably managed forests.
+The tissue paper we wrap our beeswax candles in, is acid-free and printed with soy ink.
+Every time we place an order for the tissue paper, a tree is planted to contribute to reforestation.

-Our tapers, pillars and unscented candles are nothing but pure, unadulterated beeswax...straight from the hive.
-Our candles are free of parabens, dyes, petroleum or phthalates.
+Our tapers, pillars, votives and unscented candles are nothing but pure domestic beeswax...straight from the hive.
+Our scented candles and beeswax melts have been carefully crafted to be free of parabens, dyes, petroleum or phthalates

 Yes, it is!
 A pure beeswax candle is a beautiful light source...that helps clean the air!
 Similar to a Himalayan Salt Lamp, pure beeswax candles release negative ions that bond to the positively-charged ions polluting the air.
 The result is cleaner air!
 Your candle has effectively helped remove common allergens like dander and dust.
 Yay!

 Thank you for asking!
-At this time, we are not accepting Wholesale or Private Label clients.
-If you'd like more information about this, or how our products are sold..please send us a message.
+At this time, we aren’t offering private labeling, but we do welcome wholesale clients.
+If you'd like more information about this, or how Pellar Fox products are sold..please send us a message.
 We'd love to hear from you!